afra1297/Producer-Consumer/README.md

 ```

 ## Compilation and Execution
-To compile and run the program, follow these steps:
+To compile and run the program, do the following:
 1. Compilation:
    ```make```
 2. Execution